outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 root@archiso ~ # ls -al /dev/{mapper,volgrp}
 ```

-1. Create a physical volume on top of the LUKS container.
+1. Create a physical volume */dev/mapper/cryptlvm* on top of the LUKS container.
-2. Create a volume group and add the physical volume into it (can add more, if multiple physical volumes exist).
+2. Create a volume group *volgrp* and add the physical volume into it (can add more, if multiple physical volumes exist).
-3. Create logical volumes.
-Attention that, for futher compatibility, leave some *volgrp* space unallocated.
-Logical volume size can be ajusted on the fly.
+3. Create logical volumes within *volgrp*.

-4. Created logical volmes' symbolic links reside in two distinct locations, namely */dev/mapper/* and */dev/volgrp/*.
+   For futher compatibility, leave some *volgrp* space unallocated.
+Size of logical volumes can be ajusted on the fly.

-Create logical volume devices are located under */dev/volgrp/*.
+4. Created logical volmes' symbolic links reside in two equivalent locations, namely */dev/mapper/* and */dev/volgrp/*.

 ### Filesystem